Waking to Wonder

 Thank you for lifting my perspective up to the heavens — above the morning’s frustration.

-Thank you for reminding me of those past walks with my infant daughter and my wife.
-Those memories led me to take a walk with teenage Elizabeth this morning — one more chance to see the trees in full color before tomorrow’s snow blankets the neighborhood.
+Those memories led me to take a morning walk with Elizabeth, now a teenager — some special one-on-one time to admire the trees in full color before tomorrow’s snow blankets the neighborhood.

 We found my son’s shoe later that day — in the front bushes, a foot from our porch.